UNEMPLOYMENT BENEFITS & SSD BENEFITS

 This, however, isn’t true across the board.
 There are some judges who do not worry about whether or not you receive unemployment benefits after your application.
 Your specific circumstances may indicate that you can receive both.
 Read below for a further explanation.

-ARGUMENTS THAT YOU CAN COLLECT UNEMPLOYMENT BENEFITS AND STILL BE ELIGIBLE FOR DISABILITY BENEFITS
+CAN YOU COLLECT UNEMPLOYMENT BENEFITS AND GET SSD BENEFITS

 When you are alleging disability, you are stating that you cannot work a full-time job.
 There are some states where you can collect unemployment and only look for part-time work.
 This does not contradict SSA’s requirement that you must not be able to perform full-time work.